LA-Z-BOY

 You know them.
 A hundred years ago, they invented the recliner.
 The beginning of the “dad chair.”
 Maybe even the beginning of the “lazy boy.”
 We helped them find relevance in a society where women have a hand in 100% of furniture decisions, but never have the chance to recline.

-• 50% of women report damaged mental health and 60% manage the household — even when they’re the breadwinner
+50% of women report damaged mental health, and 60% manage the household — even when they’re the breadwinner of the household

-• Lowest ever birth rate due to a lack of support systems at home
+The lowest ever birth rate exists due to a lack of support systems at home and at work

 THE INSIGHT.